Quantum computing: Complexity

 The exact relationship of BQP to P, NP, and PSPACE is not known.
-However, it is known that $\mathsf{P\subseteq BQP \subseteq PSPACE}$; that is, all problems that can be efficiently solved by a deterministic classical computer can also be efficiently solved by a quantum computer, and all problems that can be efficiently solved by a quantum computer can also be solved by a deterministic classical computer with polynomial space resources.
-It is further suspected that BQP is a strict superset of P, meaning that there exist problems that are efficiently solvable by quantum computers that are not efficiently solvable by deterministic classical computers.
-For instance, integer factorization and the discrete logarithm problem are known to be in BQP and are suspected to be outside of P. On the relationship of BQP to NP, little is known beyond the fact that some NP problems that are believed not to be in P are also in BQP (integer factorization and the discrete logarithm problem are both in NP, for example).
-It is suspected that $\mathsf{NP\nsubseteq BQP}$; that is, it is believed that there are efficiently checkable problems that are not efficiently solvable by a quantum computer.
-As a direct consequence of this belief, it is also suspected that BQP is disjoint from the class of NP-complete problems (if an NP-complete problem were in BQP, then it would follow from NP-hardness that all problems in NP are in BQP).
+However, it is known that $\mathsf{P\subseteq BQP \subseteq PSPACE}$; that is, all problems that can be efficiently solved by a classical computer can be efficiently solved by a quantum computer, and all problems that can be efficiently solved by a quantum computer can be solved by a classical computer with polynomial space resources.

+It is suspected that BQP is a strict superset of P, meaning that problems exist that are efficiently solvable by quantum computers that are not efficiently solvable by classical computers.
+For instance, integer factorization and the discrete logarithm problem are in BQP and are suspected to be outside of P. On the relationship of BQP to NP, little is known except that NP problems that are not in P are in BQP (integer factorization and the discrete logarithm problem are both in NP, for example).
+It is suspected that $\mathsf{NP\nsubseteq BQP}$; that is, it is believed that some efficiently checkable problems are not efficiently solvable by a quantum computer.
+A direct consequence is that BQP is disjoint from the class of NP-complete problems (if an NP-complete problem were in BQP, then it would follow from NP-hardness that all problems in NP are in BQP).